No. P01135809

 Whatever happened to the Repo Man?

-Note: In addition to news items, occasional articles on automotive history and the car culture will be featured in this section, led by Easy Shifting, a comprehensive history of the automatic transmission.
+Note: Articles on automotive history and the car culture appear periodically in this section, led by Easy Shifting, a comprehensive history of the automatic transmission.

 Click here for Gas Rationing during World War II